cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

         option orig_interval '1000'
 ```

 The `bat0` stanza has options with default values to facilitate fine-tuning later on.
 The specifics about each option is derived from the [official `batctl` manual](https://downloads.open-mesh.org/batman/manpages/batctl.8.html).
 For more details, refer to the [Protocol Documentation](https://www.open-mesh.org/projects/batman-adv/wiki#Protocol-Documentation) and more specifically, the [Tweaking](https://www.open-mesh.org/projects/batman-adv/wiki/Tweaking) section.

+In very nichey cases of highly mobile nodes, it is recommended to disable `aggregated_ogms` and lower `orig_interval`.
+{:.notice--info}

 Then, at the bottom of the `/etc/config/network` file, let's add an actual network interface to transport `batman-adv` packets, which in our case will be the network used by `wmesh` in the `/etc/config/wireless` config file, namely `mesh`, as follows: